- What personal data we collect from you when you use our websites, smartcards, apps, visit our bus stations, contact us or use our services, or WiFi;

 The details you provide about yourself and any other information which identifies you (‘Personal Information’) is held by on this website (the "Site") for operational purposes, for example member registration or processing payments.
 We may also use your Personal Information to personalise your experience on the Site by informing you of new products or services that we may think are of interest to you.

-When you register, enter a competition, or buy a ticket, we ask for personal information such as your name, contact details, and other details.
+When you register with set up a travel alert, enter a competition, or buy a ticket, we ask for personal information such as your name, contact details, and other details.
 Once you register with and accept our Terms & Conditions, you are not anonymous to us.
 We may use information that you provide to alert you to our own products and services.
 We may contact you regarding site changes or changes to the products or services that you use.

-If you buy a ticket online, we will record your personal details and send you a confirmation email.
+If you buy a ticket online with, we will record your personal details and send you a confirmation email.
 Your personal data will be used principally to communicate with you with reference to your request.

-You may opt-in to receive newsletters, exclusive discounts, special offers and other marketing emails from us.
+You may opt-in to receive newsletters, exclusive discounts, special offers and other marketing emails from.
 You may unsubscribe at any time by logging in to your account and updating your preferences.
 Please note changes to your subscription preferences can take up to 14 days to take effect.

-Alternatively write to the Customer Services Team - details at top of the page.
+Alternatively write to Customer Services Team detailed above.

 A cookie is a small piece of information that is sent to your browser when you access a website.
 Cookies contain information about your visits to that website and the purpose of cookies is to enable our websites to remember you, and your browsing habits, when you visit it again in the future.

-Off Bus Ticket Purchases - Period Pass Apps and Smartcards
+Travel Shop Purchases - Period Pass Records, Apps and Smartcards.

 Personal details we hold

-- Name, address gender and date of birth;
+- Name, address and photo card number (if applicable) and date of birth;

 - Phone number and email if you provide them;

-- The product type, zone, start and end date of annual tickets you have purchased, along with any duplicate and replacement smartcards or notes of refunds;
+- The product type, zone, start and end date of annual tickets you have purchased, along with any duplicate, replacement or refund of these; and

-- The method of payment used and payment card details.
+- The method of payment used, but not any payment card details.

 - We may collect additional details when you register an account with us, download an app or use a smartcard, for example IMEI on your mobile phone, or your location data for billing on a smartcard.